Transcript records brief standoff with Schiff when Gaetz crashed closed-door Fiona Hill deposition

 The next 2 1/2 pages — a fraction of several hundred released Friday — shows Mr. Schiff repeatedly telling Mr. Gaetz to leave the room before eventually pausing proceedings.

 “You’re going to have someone remove me from the hearing?”
-Mr. Gaetz during one point in the exchange
+Mr. Gaetz during one point in the exchange.

+Mr. Gaetz and Rep. Jim Jordan of Ohio, the committee’s ranking Republican, both proceeded to argue against Mr. Schiff prior to the chairman ultimately putting proceedings on hold.

 “You’re going to remove yourself, Mr. Gaetz,” Mr. Schiff replied.